 Earning frequent flyer points for free flights

-With a Sydney-Melbourne economy hop only requiring 8,000 Qantas Points plus a small payment in taxes and fees when booked, you could take flight after spending just $200 further, or a mere $100 directly with Qantas.
+With a Sydney-Melbourne economy hop only requiring 8,000 Qantas Points plus a small payment in taxes and fees when booked, you'll be more than set after making that minimum spend and paying for a flight with Qantas to unlock that second batch of bonus points.

 Thereafter, you'll earn enough points to book the same flight after $8,000 spent on everyday purchases or a lower $4,000 spent with Qantas.